Dev913/Crabby---A-Twitch-Bot-By-JeffParkerModHD/README.md

 # Description
-A bot that is simple but yet effective.
+A twitch bot that is simple but yet effective.

 # Features
 * Custom Anti-Username System!